OldUnreal/unreal-localization/README.md

-# This repository has now been archived.
-The new localization repository is located at https://github.com/OldUnreal/unreal-localization
+# This is the main community localization repository.
+The old one was archived and moved here.